 Clonidine: a patch typically used to treat high blood pressure.

 Veozah: A new non-hormonal prescription medication for hot flashes.
+When taking this medication, it is important to check your liver enzymes.

 Hormones